 - Discuss the enjoyable things your child will participate in at school.
 Be cheerful and encouraging.

 - Talk about the difference between playtime and lunchtime.
 Show your child what food you have packed each morning and say when you expect it to be eaten.
-Make sure your child can easily open the lunch box, wrappings and drink container, and be able to eat/drink the contents without help.
+Make sure your child can easily open the lunch box, wrappings and drink container.

-Heany Park Primary School encourages parental participation and involvement in many aspects of the operation of our school so feel free to come along and get involved.
+Heany Park Primary School encourages parental participation and involvement in many aspects of the operation of our school so please come along and get involved.

 Please watch for Compass notifications and the Newsletter for invitations to help from the principal, teachers or parent groups.
 We are always open to new ideas and offers of assistance from community members.
 New members of our community are encouraged to put themselves forward as ‘helpers’ at Heany Park.